-The course is a continuation of SFMA 1210 and will also introduce successful selling and managing of a personal trainer business as well as the legal aspects.
+The course is a continuation of SFMA 1210 and will also introduce successful selling and managing of a personal

 Prerequisite: SFMA 1210

 Sociology

 SOCI 1101 | INTRODUCTION TO SOCIOLOGY (45-0-3)

 Explores the sociological analysis of society, its culture, and structure.
 Sociology is presented as a science with emphasis placed on its methodology and theoretical foundations.
 Topics include basic sociological concepts, socialization, social interaction and culture, social groups and institutions, deviance and social control, social stratification, social change, and marriage and family.